TheoKanning/Blink-192/README.md

 Once all matching pixels have been found, OpenCV's contour tool can match the pixels to a circular area and return its center.

 ## State Management ##
-The Blinky system is a simple state machine with the following states:
+The Blink-192 system is a simple state machine with the following states:
 1. Searching - Move around randomly until a ball is found
 2. Moving to Ball - Move towards ball
 3. Picking Up Ball - Moving arm to pick up ball